The Lie algebraic structure of colored networks: Structure theory in the colored case

-To this end we suggest the following algorithm for \(\cc=1,\ldots,\CC\).
-In this algorithm we assign \(\vv{}{\cc}\) coordinates to the \(x_i\) coordinates and in the meantime define new \(\cu{},\bu{}\) coordinates as defined in Definition \mref{def:xynotation}.
-Why two sets of new coordinates?
-Both have their advantages.
-It turned out that some statements were easy to formulate in one set, other statements in the other set: \begin{Algorithm}\mlabel{alg:ff} Let \(q=1, q_1=1\) and \(\cc=1\), \(\mathcal{S}=\emptyset\) and \(\mathcal{N}=\{1,\dots,N\}\).
+To this end, we suggest Algorithm \ref{alg:ff} for \(\cc=1,\ldots,\CC\).
+In this algorithm, we assign \(\vv{}{\cc}\) coordinates to the \(x_i\) coordinates and in the meantime redefine the \(\cu{},\bu{}\) coordinates as in Definition \ref{def:xynotation}.
+The remaining part of this section is devoted to theoretical matters.
+If one is just interested in putting a particular example in block form, it can be skipped.